phunware/maas-mapping-android-sdk/README.md

 * `PwMapOverlayManagerBuilder.pwOnBuildingPOIDataLoadedCallback(PwOnBuildingPOIDataLoadedCallback)` registers a callback that be called once the building POI data loaded.
 * `PwMapOverlayManagerBuilder.pwSvgDownloadCallback(PwSvgDownloadCallback)` registers a callback that be called once the SVG url are download.
 * `PwMapOverlayManagerBuilder.pwSnapToRouteCallback(PwOnSnapToRouteCallback)` registers a callback that be called once "Snap to route" started or stopped.
+* `PwMapOverlayManagerBuilder.pwOnRouteStepChanged(PwOnRouteStepChangedCallback)` registers a callback that be called once routeStep is changed.
+* `PwMapOverlayManagerBuilder.pwOnManeuverChanged(PwOnManeuverChangedCallback)` registers a callback that be called once maneuver is changed.

 ##Blue Dot